Not yet a Member?

 For more information about where the candidates stand on workplace issues, check out the SHRM resources provided below:

-These laws generally prohibit employers and labor unions from entering into agreements that require employees to join a union and pay membership dues as a condition of employment.
+These laws generally prohibit employers and labor unions from entering into agreements that require employees to join a union or pay membership dues as a condition of employment.

 [SHRM members-only toolkit: